 Moreso, such a broad term like "don't use this for evil please" in a license agreement effectively passes the responsibility of judging whether something is ethically sound to the user of the software.
 Even if it is used for evil, and even if its existence and availability enabled that act, the creator didn’t agree to it, which... somehow makes them no longer complicit in their actions?
 It acts as shallow way to avoid any confrontation with an actual issue, and ignore what the effect of providing such technology might actually be.
 It allows creators to design their software without paying attention to the consequences of its use because they no longer hold any liability for its actions; if something happens, they can just point to the license terms and say "I told you so" despite their moral failing to consider its actual effects.

 Another issue with the definition of this movement is the assumption that the values of a software’s creator are representative of the rest of society.
-Allowing creators the ability to dictate how and when their software should be used based on subjective ethical concerns assumes that they’re a trustworthy party to be given this power.
-Any creator that sees this as a justification to deny service to an oppressive regime might just as easily turn it around to be used as an excuse to deny service in a far more subjective context - “women shouldn’t use my software because my moral values dictate that they should do household chores instead”.
+Allowing creators the ability to dictate how and when their software should be used based on subjective ethical concerns assumes that they're a trustworthy party to be given this power.
+Any creator that sees this as a justification to deny service to an oppressive regime might just as easily turn it around to be used as an excuse to deny service in far more subjective contexts.
 It opens the door to using a different interpretation of ethics as an excuse to enforce certain values upon users, and disproportionately gives power to the writers and creators of technology.

 Despite the concerns of many critics, I don't think that the real value of this movement is seen as a complete replacement of open source, and I don't know if that's what it's really meant to be.
 Rather, the beneficial effect of this is in its disruption to open source by bringing attention to these ethical issues and challenging its actual definition.
 Regardless of whether such ideas are accepted by the community, their impact spreads awareness that these issues exist, and creates discussion that I believe results in a net benefit as everyone leaves with a better understanding of the problems at hand.